 What does “upon-request” mean and why is it needed if plastic straws and utensils are banned?

-“Upon-request” simply means that customers will not receive disposable straws and utensils unless they specifically ask for one.
+“Upon-request” simply means that customers will not receive disposable non-plastic straws and utensils unless they specifically ask for one.
 City Council included it in the ordinance to try and offset the cost of using non-plastic alternatives, while reducing the use of disposables and encouraging reusable utensils and straws.

 How do I make sure my business is compliant and ocean-friendly?